Great Andamanese languages: Grammar

 Abbi (2013: 80) lists the following body part prefixes in Great Andamanese.

 Body parts are inalienably possessed, requiring a possessive adjective prefix to complete them, so one cannot say "head" alone, but only "my, or his, or your, etc. head".

-The basic pronouns are almost identical throughout the Great Andamanese languages; Aka-Bea will serve as a representative example (pronouns given in their basic prefixal forms):
+The basic pronouns are almost identical throughout the Great Andamanese languages; Akabea will serve as a representative example (pronouns given in their basic prefixal forms):

 'This' and 'that' are distinguished as k- and t-.

 Judging from the available sources, the Andamanese languages have only two cardinal numbers — one and two — and their entire numerical lexicon is one, two, one more, some more, and all.

 Phonology

 The following is the sound system of the present-day Great Andamanese (PGA):